netdata/netdata/collectors/python.d.plugin/postgres/README.md

 # PostgreSQL monitoring with Netdata

-Collects database health and performance metrics.
+Collects health and performance metrics for the PostgreSQL database.

 ## Requirements